You are here

 Historical Society of Alberta

-As part of the Landmarks, Not Landfill campaign, HCF has been encouraging municipalities to pass resolutions calling on the federal goverment to establish tax incentives for the rehabilitation of heritage buildings.
+As part of the Landmarks, Not Landfill campaign, we have been encouraging municipalities to pass resolutions calling on the federal goverment to establish tax incentives for the rehabilitation of heritage buildings.
 And an impressive number of municipalities have passed such resolutions, as has the National Board of the Federation of Canadian Municipalities (FCM).
 Here is a sample resolution.